 LivePerson's hosted platforms support and manage intelligent, real-time online interactions for businesses.
-Our business-to-business services: chat, voice/click-to-call, and personalized content delivery, are all managed from a single agent desktop.
+Our business-to-business services are all managed from a single agent desktop.
 By supplying a complete, unified consumer history, our solutions enable businesses to deliver a relevant, timely, personalized, and seamless consumer experience.
 In addition to product offerings, LivePerson provides professional services and value-added business consulting to support complete deployment and optimization of our enterprise solutions.